MDP43140/NoTrash-PureClean-YT/README.md

 YouTube now is heavy, full with bloated, network-chugging, and now mostly tiktok-related features and videos (H3LL, now YouTube tries to wreck useful thing on the platform by removing public dislike count, which this filter list can't even restore)

-While there's "uBlock Annonyances", "Fanboy Annonyances", "Anti-cancer", and others that blocks some "annonying features/alert",
+While there's "uBlock Annonyances", "Fanboy Annonyances", "Anti-cancer", and others that blocks some "annonying features/alert" on youtube,

 This script reduces trash contents (video, channel, already watched video), and useless features (recently youtube added clip feature, and changing video title font from Roboto Regular to YTSans Bold),